-UPDATE: June 18th’s Postcard Party is CANCELLED – but don’t despair, we will mail the materials to you!
+UPDATE: We’re having to cancel our regular parties – but don’t despair, we will mail the materials to you!

 First and foremost, we hope you are taking care of yourself and that you and yours are doing well during our world health emergency.
 We are all working together to achieve the most positive outcome we can.

 We think we have this figured out now, but isn’t as easy and nowhere near as fun as just handing somebody another stack of cards and talking together over a clutter of pens and a pizza slice.

 - Mar 19 – CANCELED, but we sent out 500 postcards anyway!